yard

 Plant roots need air as much as water.
 In loam, those crumbly aggregates leave 40–60% of the volume as pore space, so oxygen can reach roots and beneficial microbes stay active.

-Water moves differently too.
+Water moves differently too; that is where loam earns its reputation.
 In pure sand, water rushes through before roots of shallow shrubs can drink.
-In heavy clay, water lingers so long that roots of fruit trees can literally drown.
+In heavy clay, water lingers so long that fruit-tree roots can literally drown.
 Loam slows water just enough that it soaks in, then drains without puddling.

 Nutrients ride on organic matter and clay particles.
 Because loam has both, it buffers feeding.
 You are less likely to burn flowering shrubs with fertilizer or starve them between doses.